 Recently, Jharkhand police announced that by the end of 2017, Parasnath Hills would no longer be a safe corridor for Communist Party of India (CPI) – Maoist.
 The declaration come from none other than the Director General of Police, DK Pandey.

-Within few days of it, on June 9, Giridih police claimed that they had an encounter with CPI-Maoist members at Dholkata.
+Within few days of it, on June 9, Giridih police claimed that they had an Tribal’s Fake Encounter with CPI-Maoist members at Dholkata.
 This area falls under Pirtand police station.
 During this encounter, they claimed that one person (Baske) had been killed, and a lot of weapons as well as an SLR had been recovered from his possession.

 Post encounter, DGP Pandey not only inspected the spot, but also felicitated Giridih police.